daun-gatal/infra-deployments/README.md

 ## Overview

 This repository hosts the **Infrastructure as Code (IaC)** for a modern, scalable data platform.
-It leverages **Terraform** for provisioning and **GitLab CI** for automated, multi-stage deployment pipelines.
+It leverages **Terraform** for provisioning and **GitHub Actions** for automated, multi-stage deployment pipelines.
 The infrastructure is designed to be modular, reliable, and strictly version-controlled, enabling consistent environments from development to production.

 The core objective of this project is to deploy and manage a suite of distributed data engineering and observability tools on top of Kubernetes.